ferthelet/phase-1-scope-readme/README.md

 ## Learning Goals

-- Explain in general terms what the execution context is.
+- Explain in general terms what the execution context is- All SW completed, deployed and <> 1, YES NO; AZBOX, DPCS, KCS, and KSMpayload, OK
-- Describe the difference between global- and function-scoped code.
+- Describe the difference between global- and function-scoped code
-- Understand how block scoping affects variables declared with `let` and `const`.
+- Understand how block scoping affects variables declared with `let` and `const`

 ## Introduction